Login or Register to make a submission.

 Describe the selection of experimental animals or subjects, including controls.
 Full binominal Latin names should be included for all experimental animals other than common laboratory animals.
 State the species, strain, and number of animals used in the experiment.
 When describing treatments with chemicals or drugs, the amounts, concentrations, routes, and frequency of administration should be identified.
 The source, and if possible the composition, of the diet of the laboratory animals should be specified.

 Units should be quoted according to the International System of Units (SI).
 Measurements of length, height, mass, and volume should be reported in metric units (metre, kilogram, or litre) or their decimal multiples.
-Temperatures should be in Kelvin or degrees Celsius.
+Temperatures should be in degrees Celsius.

 Names of inorganic and organic compounds should conform to the nomenclature of the International Union of Pure and Applied Chemistry (IUPAC) (http://www.chem.qmul.ac.uk/iupac/).